 As a vocal coach, Lydia teaches students of all ages and abilities, instilling good vocal technique, lifting self-confidence, and teaching a variety of genres including pop, rock, jazz and musical theatre.
 Students, if they wish, can also work for singing exams from a variety of exam boards, including ABRSM Musical Theatre, Trinity, and Trinity Rock & Pop.
-Lydia teaches from her studio in Guernsey, Channel Islands, but also offers online lessons to anyone, anywhere in the world (please enquire for further information).
+Lydia teaches from her studio in Guernsey, Channel Islands, but also offers online lessons to anyone, anywhere in the world.
 If it's choral singing you're looking for, Lydia is also the Conductor and Musical Director of the Guernsey Glee Singers, a mixed voice community choir celebrating over 90 years of singing!

 For more information about rates and availability please visit the studio bookings page, or contact me directly.